PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_signal_part2.md

 The engine of the Gillespie algorithm runs on a single question: given a well-mixed environment of particles and a reaction involving those particles taking place at some average rate, how long should we expect to wait before this reaction occurs somewhere in the environment?

 This is the same question as we asked in the previous section; we have simply replaced customers entering a store with chemical reactions.
 Therefore, an exponential distribution can be used to model the "wait time" between individual reactions.
+The more reactions we have, and the faster these reactions occur, the larger the value of λ, meaning that we typically do not have to wait very long for the next reaction.

-Numerical methods exist that will allow us to generate a random number corresponding to the wait time of an exponential distribution.
-By sampling repeatedly from the exponential distribution, we obtain a collection of varying wait times between consecutive occurrences of the reaction.
+Numerical methods exist that allow us to generate a random number simulating the wait time of an exponential distribution.
+By repeatedly sampling from the exponential distribution, we obtain a collection of varying wait times between consecutive occurrences of the reaction.

-If we have multiple reactions, then Gillespie's algorithm will still sample wait times, where these times are computed based on a combination of the rates of the reactions.

 Once a wait time is selected, we must determine the reaction to which this event corresponds.
 If the rates of the reactions are all equal, then this is an easy problem; we simply choose one of the reactions with equal probability.
 But if the rates of these reactions are different, then we should choose one of the reactions via a probability that is *weighted* in direct proportion to the rate of the reaction; that is, the larger the rate of the reaction, the more likely that this reaction corresponds to the current event.[^Schwartz17]

-To return to our own ongoing example, we have two reactions corresponding to the forward and reverse reactions of ligand-receptor binding and dissociation, respectively.
+We will illustrate the Gillespie algorithm by returning to our ongoing example, in which we are modeling the forward and reverse reactions of ligand-receptor binding and dissociation, respectively.
 First, a wait time is chosen according to an exponential distribution with mean value 1/(*k*<sub>bind</sub> + *k*<sub>dissociate</sub>); that is, λ is equal to the sum of reaction rates *k*<sub>bind</sub> + *k*<sub>dissociate</sub>.
-Then, the probability that the event corresponds to a binding reaction is given by
+The probability that the event corresponds to a binding reaction is given by

 Pr(*L* + *T* → *LT*) = *k*<sub>bind</sub>/(*k*<sub>bind</sub> + *k*<sub>dissociate</sub>)